antvis/G6/docs/manual/advanced/custom-edge.en.md

 G6 provides abundant [Built-in Edges](/en/docs/manual/middle/elements/edges/defaultEdge).
 Besides, the custom machanism allows the users to design their own type of edges.
 An edge with complex graphics shapes, complex interactions, fantastic animations can be implemented easily.

 In this document, we will introduce the custom edge by four examples: <br />1.
-Register a bran-new edge; <br />2.
+Register a brand new edge; <br />2.
 Register an edge by extending a built-in edge; <br />3.
 Register an edge with interactions and styles; <br />4.
 Register an edge with custom arrow.

-## 1. Register a Bran-new Edge
+## 1. Register a Brand New Edge

 Now, we are goint to register a perpendicular polyline:<br />